Want to know the 5 ways to preach like a Pharisee? Read on.

 How do you preach like a Pharisee?

-Preach Your Opinions Instead of the Absolute Truth of Scripture
+Preach Like a Pharisee by Preaching Your Opinions Instead of the Absolute Truth of Scripture

 Exalting your own opinions about extra-biblical issues as though obedience to them is equivalent to obeying Scripture is dangerous.
 It creates the very burdens on the backs of people that Jesus came to remove.
 It also hurts the trust of your hearers.
 Consider my hero W.A.
 Criswell, who once promoted segregation as a biblical mandate only to repent and change his policy later.